Harry09/Painter/README.md

 # Painter
-My simply program to drawing images
+My simple program to drawing images

 # Why?
 I would test myself in programming in C++